nov05/udacity-nd009t-capstone-starter/README.md

   * **Accuracy**: whether predicted object numbers matches the actual numbers
   * **RMSE (Root Mean Squared Error)**: Indicates how close the predicted object numbers are to the actual values, with larger errors being penalized more.
+  * If the model begins training and shows **steady improvements in accuracy** with each epoch, we can confirm that the training pipeline is functioning properly, which meets the project's goal.
+There's no need to train until the highest accuracy is achieved, as accuracy isn't the concern for this project.

 ### **Project Design**